simplyimagined/subtle/README.md

 An extremely subtle excercise in learning Elixir LiveView

-This was a learning excercise to practice what I'd learned from several books without the training wheels.
+This was written to practice and test what I've learned from several books while removing the training wheels.
 Any resemblance to a well-known game is somewhat intentional, though I've never actually played it.
 Only a few words were harmed in the making of this word game.

 This code is a learning excercise only and written by me.